 As well as her successful resume, Dame Sarah Storey OBE has battled chronic fatigue syndrome, an eating disorder, broken bones and blatant disability discrimination.
 She has also successfully completed a Sports Science Degree and has been a volunteer coach for over 15 years.
 Her philosophical view and ability to allows look for the positives from a bad situation mean her style is both refreshing and infectious.

 Sarah has travelled the world as an ambassador for disabled sport, was awarded the MBE in the 1998 New Years Honours List for her services to swimming for people with disabilities and then received an OBE in the 2009 New Years Honours List for her services to disabled sport.
 In 2013, as recognition for her longevity in Parasport and incredible successes, Sarah storey was made a Dame in the New Year's Honours list, giving her the official title of Dame Sarah Storey DBE.

-Dame Sarah Storey OBE is an articulate and accomplished individual, working alongside her sport as a successful and highly acclaimed public speaker.
+A valuable asset to any company, marketing campaign or live event, Sarah is an articulate and accomplished individual, working alongside her sport as a successful and highly acclaimed public speaker.
 Her frank, honest and lively approach is always welcomed by her clients and she has the ability to adapt her style to suit audiences of all types, leaving them motivated and inspired to get on with the job.

 Sarah’s vast presentation experience allows her to work equally at ease as a keynote conference speaker or in the classroom, she can deliver the messages required with real life examples and always with her own slant and experience.
 Every speech is planned specifically for the needs of each client and repeat visits can always be arranged with additional focus on any particular area of her career or experience.